arcweave/arcweave-unity-plugin/README.md

 2. Select the **ArcweavePlayer** GameObject in the hierarchy.
 3. Assign your imported project asset to the `AW` field.
 4. Press **Play**.

+### Unity 6+ Input System Fix

+**If you're using Unity 6 or newer**, you need to update the Input System module:

+1. In the Hierarchy, select the **EventSystem** GameObject
+2. In the Inspector, find the **Standalone Input Module** component
+3. Click the **Replace with InputSystemUIInputModule** button
+4. This upgrades the legacy Input Manager to the new Input System

+Without this step, UI interactions (buttons, clicks) will not work in Unity 6+.

 ### Adding Image Assets